 During the summer vacation, I joined the Orbital project in SoC.
 This is a module-bearing project for SoC freshmen to get some experience in developing real-life applications(mainly web app or mobile app).

-The final product for my team is hosted on Heroku: http://visualize-terms.herokuapp.com/
+The final product for my team is now hosted on Digital Ocean (initially on Heroku): https://viz.paradite.com/

 This a team-based project so I partnered up with Dongyan.
 I was in charge of backend, routing and the visualization and she is in charge of UI and UX.

 I got the rough idea for Graphpedia long time ago.
 When I was in year 1, I realized that there are a lot of terms and technologies to know and understand in order to start my own programming projects, and the number of terms are forever expanding.
 As someone who is new to all these terms, it is very hard to get a good understanding of them by just looking at the wikipedia page or the official site, because these places are normally filled with a lot of texts and even more sophisticated terms.
 And the other problem with new programmer is that they lack the context in which the terms are used, the basic understanding of the frameworks.

 Therefore I got this idea to make a web app to help people understand the terms very quickly by providing a visualization of the terms using their relationships with other terms.

 I learnt a lot of things during this project.
 The basic framework for the project is node.js and express, with neo4j as the graph database.
 I was lucky enough to find a template for working with node.js and neo4j so I do not need to do the low level API calls to neo4j database from neo4j.
 I enhanced the backend routing by providing a search function with partial search support using regex in neo4j.